Brambles Bed and Breakfast

 There are several wildlife parks and zoos within an hour or so of Brambles Bed and Breakfast, including Wildwood, which is 30 minutes by car (15.6 miles).
 Set in forty five acres of stunning parkland and woodland, Wildwood features threatened and locally extinct native species such as brown bears, otters, red squirrels and wild boar.
 Other animal related attractions include Somerset Sheep Trekking, Axe Valley Wildlife Park, the Donkey Sanctuary, Buckfast Butterfly Farm, Dartmoor Otter Sanctuary, Woolley Animals Alpaca Walking & Farm Park, World of Country Life, Exmoor Zoo, Paignton Zoo and Combe Martin Wildlife & Dinosaur Park.

-If you are looking for more activity related things to do in Devon, Dorset and Somerset, options include hot air ballooning, bowling, clay pigeon shooting, climbing, combat games, cycling, coarse, game and sea fishing, foot golf, flying, golf, horse riding, karting, mountain biking, motor sports, paintball, parachuting, paragliding, quad bikes, sailing, spas, walking and many water sports.
+If you are looking for more activity related things to do in Devon, Dorset and Somerset, options include angling, bowling, clay pigeon shooting, climbing, combat games, cycling, coarse, game and sea fishing, foot golf, flying, golf, horse racing, horse riding, hot air ballooning, karting, mountain biking, motor sports, paintball, parachuting, paragliding, quad bikes, sailing, spas, walking, willow weaving workshops and many water sports.

 Local cafes and pubs along the canal include the Swans Neck Cafe at Halberton, the Ducks Ditty Cafe and Bar in Tiverton, the Canal Tea Rooms and Gardens, the Globe Inn at Sampford Peverell, the Hickory Inn at Halberton.
 There is a visitor centre at the Tiverton, horse drawn barge trips, rowing boat hire and canoe hire (Tiverton Canal Company).
 The towpath is flat and well maintained, so great for walkers and cyclists.
 There are car parks, public toilets and picnic sites at various points.